An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: Datasets

 \paragraph{X-ray Walnut Dataset}

-A collection of cone-beam CT measurement data from \num{42} Walnuts \cite{der_sarkissian2019walnuts_data} was released by researchers from the Centrum Wiskunde \& Informatica, the Netherlands.
+A collection of cone-beam $\mu$CT measurement data from \num{42} Walnuts was provided in \cite{der_sarkissian2019walnuts_data}.
 For each walnut, a set of three 3D cone-beam measurements is included, each obtained with a different source position.
 Projections are acquired at \num{1200} angles equally distributed over $[0, 360^\circ)$, with a resolution of \num{972} detector rows and \num{768} detector columns.
-From a supplementing repository\footnote{\href{https://github.com/cicwi/WalnutReconstructionCodes}{https://github.com/cicwi/WalnutReconstructionCodes}}, the code is available for constructing suitable projection operators (using the ASTRA toolbox \cite{aarle2015astra}), as well as for preprocessing the raw measurement data to match the linear model.
 A volume resolution of $(\SI{501}{px})^3$ is used.
-In our experiments, we reconstruct a single 2D slice from a suitable subset of detector pixel measurements (see Appendix~\ref{sec:walnut_measurement_details}).
-In order to achieve accurate automatic differentiation of this pseudo-2D forward projection operator, we utilize a sparse matrix representation of it.

-For the reconstruction task, we use a $10$-fold angular sub-sampling: \texttt{Sparse 120}: \num{120} angles, equally distributed over $[0, 360^\circ)$ in steps of $3^\circ$.
-Approximate reconstructions $A^\dagger y_\delta$ are computed via the Feldkamp-Davis-Kress (FDK) algorithm \cite{feldkamp1984fdk} (see Appendix~\ref{sec:walnut_measurement_details} for details).
-FDK is an FBP-based algorithm that includes a weighting step for cone-beam measurements, and is also referred to as ``FBP'' below.
-As a ground truth, we use the corresponding 2D slice from the 3D ground truth reconstruction provided with the dataset \cite{der_sarkissian2019walnuts_data}, which was obtained with accelerated gradient descent incorporating the measurements from all \num{1200} projection angles and all three source positions.
+We consider reconstructing a single 2D slice from a suitable subset of detector pixel measurements, and 3D reconstruction with a downscaled image resolution of $(\SI{167}{px})^3$.
+For the 2D task, we use the setting of \texttt{Sparse 120}: a $10$-fold angular sub-sampling with \num{120} angles, equally distributed over $[0, 360^\circ)$; for 3D, we consider the settings \texttt{3D Sparse 20} and \texttt{3D Sparse 60} with \num{20} and \num{60} equally distributed angles, and sub-sample the projection rows and columns by a factor of \num{3}.
+The 3D settings are chosen to mimic industrial applications, where a high degree of sparsity is often desired.
+The approximations $A^\dagger y_\delta$ are computed via the Feldkamp-Davis-Kress (FDK) algorithm \cite{feldkamp1984fdk}.
+FDK is an FBP-based algorithm with a weighting step for cone-beam measurements, and is still denoted as ``FBP''.
+To achieve accurate automatic differentiation of the forward projection operator in 2D, we utilize its sparse matrix representation.
+In 3D, we opt for forward and backward projection routines of ASTRA via tomosipo \cite{hendriksen2021tomosipo}.
+We use the ground truth provided with the dataset \cite{der_sarkissian2019walnuts_data}, which was obtained with accelerated gradient descent using the measurements from all \num{1200} projection angles and all three source positions.